Luming-L/OligoDesign/README.md

 # Design oligos
 This script aims to design oligos for gene synthesis.
 The gene synthesis method can be found in patent CN104212791A.
 The implementation is based on object-oriented programming.
 ## Definition
 oligo: a fragment can be synthesized by machine directly.
-Each oligo used in this method contains a reverse complement fragment, a reconstruction site, and a subSequence of the PF.
+Each oligo used in this method contains a reverse complement fragment, a restriction site, and a subSequence of the PF.
 By the reverse complement fragment, the oligo can form hairpin structure.

 primary fragment (PF): a fragment can be synthesized by a group of oligos.
 A PF has its vector, wrap and iREase.

 secondary fragment (SF): a fragment can be synthesized by a group of primary fragments.

+vector: the PF will be ligated to the vector.

+wrap: including wrap5 and wrap3, is used to ligate a primary fragment (PF) to a vector and ligate several PFs. wrap5 and wrap3 are short sequences containing recognition sites; And the first several bases of wrap5, and the last several bases of wrap3 are complementary to sticky ends of the vector. wrap5 and wrap3 will be added to the head and the tail of a PF.
+With them, a PF can be ligated to a vector for an amplification.
+After digestion, several PFs can be ligated by their sticky ends.

+iREase: restriction enzyme, is used to ligate oligos.
 ## Workflow
-Input a SF, output oligos.
+- input sequence
+- generate PFs
+- generate oligos
+- output oligos
-### generate PFs for a SF
+### generate PFs
 - 1.break the sequence of SF
 - 2.determine wrap for each subSequence
 - 3.determine iREase for each subSequence
 - 4.initiate each PF object with its subSequence, vector, wrap and iREase
-### generate oligos for a PF
+### generate oligos
 - 1.add wrap sequences to the PF
 - 2.break the new sequence
 - 3.construct valid hairpins (oligos)